-- Health & Wellbeing Hub which contains a medical treatment room to replicate external health settings, an in-house pharmacy, and two therapy engagement rooms - multi-sensory suite with interactive multisensory and soft play rooms - food technology and independent living skills classroom - hall space for assemblies, theatre performances and other performing arts usages - spacious, purpose built dining room that enables students and staff to eat as family groups in a social setting.
+- Health & Wellbeing Hub which contains a medical treatment room to replicate external health settings, an in-house pharmacy, and two therapy engagement rooms - multi-sensory suite with interactive multisensory and soft play rooms - food technology and independent living skills classroom - a bespoke Performing Arts Centre opening in the 2024/25 academic year to allow the young people supported by Prior's Court access to the transformative power of the performing arts. - spacious, purpose built dining room that enables students and staff to eat as family groups in a social setting.
 Movable screens can subdivide the space and windows are high to minimise distraction - Virtual Reality suite used for a range of purposes including sensory regulation, desensitation, travel experiences and more